isc-projects/stork/doc/user/troubleshooting.rst

 --------------

-:Issue:       A machine is authorized in the Stork server successfully, but there are no applications.
+:Issue:       A machine is authorized in the Stork server successfully, but there are no daemons.
 :Description: The user has installed and started ``stork-server`` and ``stork-agent`` and authorized
               the machine.
 The "Last Refreshed" column has a value on the Machines page and the "Error" column value shows no errors, but the "Daemons" column is still blank.
-              The "Application" section on the specific Machine page is also blank.
+              The "Daemons" section on the specific Machine page is also blank.
 :Solution:    Make sure that the daemons are running:

               - Kea Control Agent, Kea DHCPv4 server, and/or Kea DHCPv6 server